-Pre-requisite/s: LAW00130 Introduction to Law and Contract or LAW00101 Legal Studies I or

-LAW00111 Legal Process or LAW00150 Introduction to Business Law or LAW10157 Australian Legal System
+Pre-requisite/s: LAW00051 Legal Research and Writing plusLAW00130 Introduction to Law and Contract or LAW00101 Legal Studies I or LAW00111 Legal Process or LAW00150 Introduction to Business Law or LAW10157 Australian Legal System

 Examines the relationship of the family (both the traditional family and the family in its extended form) to the existing legal system.
 Will discuss the legal rights and obligations of all the parties involved in the family.
 Included in this study is the Family Law Act, and the De Facto Relationships Act.